 List includes Margaret Feilman, Martha Schwartz and more.While this isn't a list of all female landscape architects, it does answer the questions "Who are the most famous female landscape architects?" and "Who are the best female landscape architects?"

-Kathryn Gustafson is an American landscape architect.
-Her work includes the Gardens of the Imagination in Terrasson, France; a city square in Évry France; and the Diana, Princess of Wales Memorial Fountain in Hyde Park, London.
+- Kathryn Gustafson (born 1951) is an American landscape architect.
+Her work includes the Gardens of the Imagination in Terrasson, France; a city square in Évry, France; and the Diana, Princess of Wales Memorial Fountain in Hyde Park, London.
 She has won awards and prizes including the Millennium Garden Design Competition.
 She is known for her ability to create sculptural forms, using earth, grass, stone and water.... more on Wikipedia

-Toni Maree Cronk is a field hockey goalkeeper from Australia, who made her debut for the Australian women's national team in October 2001 in the test series against New Zealand in Melbourne.
+- Toni Maree Cronk (born 27 March 1980 in Bankstown, New South Wales) is a field hockey goalkeeper from Australia, who made her debut for the Australian women's national team in October 2001 in the test series against New Zealand in Melbourne.
 Nicknamed Cronky she was a member of the Hockeyroos at the 2004 Summer Olympics in Athens, Greece and the 2012 Summer Olympics in London, Great Britain.
 The team ended up in fifth place in the overall-rankings on both occasions.... more on Wikipedia